Note: this page has been updated in February 2019.

 In between are a range of dietary options (such as vegetarianism) each with their advocates.
 At one end are those who believe that a plant-based diet means the total exclusion of animal products, essentially this is veganism and many of the followers of The Engine 2 Movement.
 Engine 2 is a whole food plant-based diet labeled plant -strong.
 Individuals following a plant-strong diet don’t eat fake meat or cheese substitutes, or vegetable oils, only whole, unprocessed foods.
 Vegan do eat fake meat or cheese substitutes and use vegetable oils.

 However, for many individuals, a broader definition of plant-based applies.
 These are people whose diet consists mainly of non-animal food sources but are happy to have occasional inclusions of meat, fish, dairy or poultry.

 There are many claimed health benefits of a plant-based diet, especially in avoiding increasingly common “lifestyle” diseases and conditions.

 The whole foods plant-based diet and the plant-strong diet are essentially the same diets as in both camps these diets do not include any meat or dairy.
 The phrase “Plant-Strong” was coined by Rip Esselstyn.
-Plant-strong is the term Rip Esselstyn and the followers of the Engine 2 Diet and all of the food products sold and marketed through Whole Foods.
+Plant-strong is the term used by Rip Esselstyn and the followers of Engine 2 which include the food products sold and marketed through Whole Foods.